 CANYONLANDS NATIONAL PARK

 Plan to do Canyonlands right before or right after Arches, because of their proximity to each other.
-There are a multitude of overlooks here, and they never get old. if you’re ready to hike, we’ve listed our favorites below in the Island in the Sky area.
+There are a multitude of overlooks here, and they never get old.
+Also, a visit to the nearby Dead Horse Point State Park is a must!
+If you’re ready to hike Canyonlands, we’ve listed our favorites below in the Island in the Sky area.

 - My only regret is not seeing that we needed a few more days here in order to adequately explore The Needles section (not to be confused with the Needles of Zion) and Indian Creek Falls.
 Guess we’re going back!

 - Mesa Arch is spectacular any time of day, but if you go just as the sun is coming up then you will see glorious colors that seem more like a painting than real life.
 I think it was our favorite arch in all of the five Utah parks.

 - Aztec Butte Trail is another great hike, and not too long at just over 2 miles.
 It’s a very easy hike except for the end, where you scramble up the butte.
 We made it to within about 10 feet of the top before stopping.
 It’s not much more steep at the top, but the wind gusts were over 40 mph when we visited and it made us a little nervous with the kids – otherwise it’s pretty safe.
 Don’t miss the Aztec granaries on the trail as you come back.
 You’ll have to take a short spur, but it’s worth it!